Pathairush/data_engineering_nanodegree/06_capstone_project/readme.md

 # US Immigration capstone project

+## Updated
+- [X] Add apache airflow to orchestrate the ETL pipeline (14 Apr 2021)

 ## Introduction

 Hi, everyone.
 Welcome to my data engineering nanodegree capstone project.
 This project aims to allow me to utilize what I learned from the nanodegree.
-In short, we will build a data pipeline for the `I94 immigration` data and combine them with several useful other data sources such as `world temperature` and `US city demographic` data.
+In short, we will build a data pipeline for the `I94 immigration` data and combine them with several other data sources such as `world temperature` and `US city demographic` data.
 This project aims to show you the end-to-end process of building a data pipeline from several data sources.

 ## Benefits